ceumicrodata/shell-economics/_episodes/03-working-with-files.md

 You will be glad you learned this when you need to re-run very complicated commands.

 > ## Exercise
-> Find the line number in your history for the command that listed all the .sh
+> Find the line number in your history for the command that listed all the
-> files in `/usr/bin`.
+> files starting with `b` in `/usr/local/bin`.
 Rerun that command.
 >
 > > ## Solution
 > > First type `history`.
 Then use `!` followed by the line number to rerun that command.